Choosing the right ice skates

 As its name would suggest, ice skating can be quite chilly — especially if you suffer the occasional tumble and fall onto the cold, hard surface of the rink.

 Beginner ice skating is all about staying warm and comfy.
 You may look stylish in your best designer sportswear, but you certainly won’t when you’ve fallen over in front of a gaggle of giggling schoolchildren.
-Kids can be so cruel ...
-Make sure you layer-up with tights, thick socks and even thermal underwear.
+It’s important to wrap up properly, but don’t overdo it, it’s not really a high risk sport.

 Getting prepared for ice skating